bsmith89/longev-mgen/doc/submission.md

 ^2^ Total length in Mbp \
 ^3^ _Muribaculum intestinale_ YL-27 reference genome

-In order to confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ OTU [@Smith2019], per library mapping rates of each genome were compared to the relative abundance of the associated 16S rRNA gene in amplicon libraries.
+To confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ OTU identified in these mice [@Smith2019], per library mapping rates of each genome were compared to the relative abundance of the associated 16S rRNA gene in amplicon libraries.
-Despite the biases and technical variability inherent to both sequencing methods, and the limitations of mapping software, Pearson correlation coefficients between the fraction of reads mapped and OTU relative abundance were above 0.86 for all MAGs,
+Despite the biases and technical variability inherent to sequencing and the limitations of mapping software, Pearson correlation coefficients between the fraction of reads mapped and OTU relative abundance were above 0.86 for all MAGs,

 ![
 Figure muri_comparison: Comparison of novel and previously described _Muribaculaceae_ genomes.
-Novel MAGs (for OTUs "B1" through "B7") are combined with the finished genome for _M. intestinale_ strain YL27, as well as 30 MAGs reconstructed by Ormerod _et al._, hypothesized to reflect three polysaccharide utilization guilds: specializing on alpha-glucans (points and labels colored blue), host glycans (violet), and plant glycans (green).
+Novel MAGs (for OTUs "B1" through "B7") are combined with the finished genome for _M. intestinale_ strain YL27, as well as 30 MAGs reconstructed by Ormerod [@Ormerod2016], hypothesized to reflect three polysaccharide utilization guilds: specializing on alpha-glucans (points and labels colored blue), host glycans (violet), and plant glycans (green).
-(**A**) Novel MAGs were placed in a phylogenetic context using a maximum-likelihood concatenated gene tree based on an amino-acid alignment of 9 shared, single-copy genes, and four other _Bacteroidales_ species as an outgroup.
+(**A**) MAGs described in this study were placed in a phylogenetic context using a maximum-likelihood concatenated gene tree based on an amino-acid alignment of 9 shared, single-copy genes, and four other _Bacteroidales_ species as an outgroup (not shown).
 Nodes with
 less than 70% confidence are collapsed into polytomies and topological support greater than 95% is indicated (black dots).